lukmol/lukmol.github.io/_posts/2021-10-24-A-Look-at-the-heavy-tail-and-its-distribution-Index.md

 ---
 layout: post
-title:  "A Look at the heavy left tail and its distribution "
+title:  "A Look at the heavy left tail and its distribution"
 date:   2021-10-25 18:40:00 -0300
 categories: R Finance distributions CVaR Statistical
 ---